Hyperpigmentation is one of the most common skin problems affecting both men and women, and it typically worsens with age.

 Hyperpigmentation occurs when certain areas of the skin become darker than the surrounding skin due to an overproduction of melanin, the pigment that gives skin its color.

 This can lead to darker, uneven patches that vary in intensity, from light brown to very dark brown, depending on your natural skin tone.
-It can also become red, pink, or even purple patches.
+It can also appear as red, pink, or even purple spots.

 Causes of pigmentation